-Using a stochastic life cycle model with endogenous financial knowledge accumulation, we show that financial knowledge is a key determinant of wealth inequality.
-The mechanism we posit is that financial knowledge enables individuals to better allocate resources over their lifetimes in a world of uncertainty and imperfect insurance.
-Moreover, because of how the U.S. social insurance system works, better-educated individuals have the most to gain from investing in financial knowledge.
-As a result, making financial knowledge accumulation endogeneous amplifies differences in accumulated retirement wealth over the life cycle.
-According to our estimates, from 30 to 40 percent of wealth inequality can be accounted for by financial knowledge.
+We show that financial knowledge is a key determinant of wealth inequality in a stochastic lifecycle model with endogenous financial knowledge accumulation, where financial knowledge enables individuals to better allocate lifetime resources in a world of uncertainty and imperfect insurance.
+Moreover, because of how the U.S. social insurance system works, better-educated individuals have most to gain from investing in financial knowledge.
+Our parsimonious specification generates substantial wealth inequality relative to a one-asset saving model and one where returns on wealth depend on portfolio composition alone.
+We estimate that 30-40 percent of retirement wealth inequality is accounted for by financial knowledge.